 Total annual imports of natural gas generally declined since 2007, mainly because increases in U.S. natural gas production have reduced the need for imports.
 Total annual imports peaked in 2007 at about 4.61 trillion cubic feet (Tcf).
 In 2019, total annual U.S. natural gas imports were 2.74 Tcf.

 Natural gas exports reached a record high in 2019

 Until 2000, the United States exported relatively small volumes of natural gas and mostly by pipeline to Mexico and Canada.
 Total annual exports generally increased each year from 2000 through 2019 as increases in U.S. natural gas production contributed to lower natural gas prices and the competitiveness of U.S. natural gas in international markets.
 In 2019, the United States exported natural gas to about 38 countries.

 In 2019, total annual U.S. natural gas exports were 4.66 Tcf—the highest on record, and the United States was a net exporter of natural gas for the third year in a row.

-About 61% of the total U.S. natural gas exports in 2019 were by pipeline, of which 66% went to Mexico and 34% went to Mexico.
+About 61% of the total U.S. natural gas exports in 2019 were by pipeline, of which 66% went to Mexico and 34% went to Canada.
 Exports of LNG increased substantially each year from 2015 through 2019, coinciding with large increases in export capacity.

 Last updated: July 21, 2020